MysteryPancake/Houdini-Fun/README.md

 Note the meaning of 0 is different for the first coefficient, since it's remapped unlike the others.

 <img src="./images/gaussian_splats/gs_viz.png" width="700">

+The model in this screenshot and HIP file is ["Scorpion spec" by scant3d](https://superspl.at/scene/8a8b3c0f).

 | [Download the HIP file!](./hips/gaussian_splats/gaussian_splat_viz.hiplc) |
 | --- |